ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 There are applications that will need to control fine-grained details of transport protocols to optimize their behavior and ensure compatibility with remote systems.
 A Transport Services system therefore SHOULD also permit more specialized protocol features to be used.
 The interface for these specialized options should be exposed differently from the common options to ensure flexibility.

 A specialized feature could be required by an application only when using a specific protocol, and not when using others.
 For example, if an application is using UDP, it could require control over the checksum or fragmentation behavior for UDP; if it used a protocol to frame its data over a byte stream like TCP, it would not need these options.
-In such cases, the API ought to expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol could be used if there are equivalent options.
+In such cases, the API ought to expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol could be used.
+For example, if the API allows an application to specify a preference for constrained checksum usage, communication would not fail when a protocol such as TCP is selected, which uses a checksum covering the entire payload.

 Other specialized features, however, could be strictly required by an application and thus constrain the set of protocols that can be used.
 For example, if an application requires encryption of its transport data, only protocol stacks that include some transport security protocol are eligible to be used.
 A Transport Services API MUST allow applications to define such requirements and constrain the system's options.
 Since such options are not part of the core/common features, it will generally be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.